digis-georoc/class-library/README.md

 ```
 SELECT class_library.tas_class("SIO2_wtpct", "NA2O_wtpct", "K2O_wtpct", TRUE), * FROM class_library.aeolian_example;
 ```
-This will resort in a column with the volcanic TAS diagram labels next to the sample compositions.
+This will result in a column with the volcanic TAS diagram labels next to the sample compositions.
 The input parameters names and types of the *class_library* functions have to match the order in the function definition, as per SQL convention.
 This information is shown in the function overview of the *class_library* schema.
 For the tas_class, these are:

 ```class_library.tas_class(p_sio2 double precision, p_na2o double precision, p_k2o double precision, p_volcanic boolean)```